Who are we?

 Fair Trade – We are a Fair Trade church and Traidcraft goods are available after the service on the first Sunday of the month.

-A Peace and Justice group meets regularly to keep abreast of issues including asylum seekers, climate change, Palestine and Time banking.
+A Peace and Justice group meets regularly to keep abreast of issues including asylum seekers, refugees, climate change, Palestine and Time banking.
 It fosters links with external partners where relevant, keeps the church informed by providing occasional input to worship, publicity in the news sheet and website, or arranging special events.
 It encourages individuals to campaign on occasions for example writing cards to political prisoners or organisations that work for peace and justice in all parts of the globe.

 Cantorion Gelliwastad singing group practices weekly on Saturday mornings and Unedig music group practice as and when required.